 Android is very powerful and feature packed.
 It's also extremely liberal about how you treat it.
 If you don't like the software keyboard that's pre-loaded, you can just download another.
 Android also appears on a much wider selection of phones than Apple's iOS, so if you can't afford a supercharged monster, but still want to play with Android, you can find it on much cheaper entry-level phones.

 In stark contrast to Android, iOS appeals more to people who love what technology lets them do, rather than loving tech for tech's sake.
-It's slick, polished, reliable and super-easy to use.
-It still boasts the most apps of all the smart phone operating systems.
+It's slick, polished, reliable, super-easy to use and it still boasts the most apps of all the smart phone operating systems.
 Indeed, if you opt for iOS, you're unlikely to miss out on the next must-have app.
 Many developers prioritise developing for iOS so you'll typically get the app first too.

-Windows Phone 8 is still the new kid on the block.
-It hasn't managed to attract a vast number of supporters yet so app developers aren't as keen to bring their apps to its store.
+Windows Phone 8 looks attractive and has an easy-to-use interface, but still hasn't managed to attract a vast number of supporters yet so app developers aren't as keen to bring their apps to its store.
 If you demand all the latest mobile games immediately, iOS will suit you more.

 And then there's BlackBerry.
 The Canadian firm raised a fair few eyebrows with the launch of the Z10, as it was notably devoid of the physical Qwerty keyboard that made BlackBerry so popular, but brought the keys back with the Q10.
 BlackBerry isn't having a great time of things right now and its future is uncertain.
 Its software, while competent, isn't as pleasant to use as its rivals, so unless your office forces you to have one, you should probably look elsewhere.

 When shopping for a smart phone, a key consideration is how fast its processor is.
 The most powerful phones money can buy currently boast quad-core -- and, technically, eight core -- chips as opposed to the single cores of cheaper phones.
 But just having more cores doesn't immediately mean you're getting a better phone.
 It depends what you want to do with it.